websanco/liferay-learn/docs/dxp-cloud/latest/en/using-the-liferay-dxp-service/introduction-to-the-liferay-dxp-service.md

 With the exception of the `common/` directory, changes added to an environment-specific folder (e.g., `dev`, `uat`, `prod`) will _only_ be propagated when deploying to the corresponding environment.
 Changes added to a `common/` directory will _always_ be deployed, regardless of the target deployment environment.
 This applies to all subfolders within the `configs/` directory, for all services.

 See [Overview of the Deployment Workflow](../build-and-deploy/overview-of-the-dxp-cloud-deployment-workflow.md) for more information on how the deployment workflow.
-For a tutorial on deploying to DXP Cloud, see [Walking Through the Deployment Life Cycle](../build-and-deploy/walking-through-the-deployment-life-cycle.md).
+For a tutorial on deploying to DXP Cloud, see [Deploying Changes via the DCP Cloud Console](../build-and-deploy/deploying-changes-via-the-dxp-cloud-console.md).

 ### Themes, Portlets, and OSGi Modules